Zierse/Zierse/README.md

 # Hi, my Name is Thiago Zierse.

 Welcome to my GitHub Profile, i'm from Mato Grosso, Brazil.
-I've a degree in systems analysis and development, i've experience with IT Infrastructure and Windows system support and specialized with an MBA in Business Management.
+I've a degree in systems analysis and development, experience with IT Infrastructure and Windows system support and specialized with an MBA in Business Management.

 ## Languages: